Kosta Koufos: Greek senior team

 In 2009, Koufos debuted with the senior Greek national basketball team, and he competed at the EuroBasket 2009, where he won a bronze medal.
 During the EuroBasket 2009 tournament, he averaged 5.6 points and 3.0 rebounds per game.
 He also played at the EuroBasket 2011, where he averaged 8.7 points and 3.7 rebounds per game.
 Koufos also competed at the EuroBasket 2015, where he had his best tournament with the senior Greek national basketball team, as he averaged 10 points and 6.6 rebounds per game, in 8 games played.

 He also played with Greece at the 2016 Turin FIBA World Olympic Qualifying Tournament, where he averaged 7.0 points and 3.3 rebounds per game.

 From 2009 to 2016, Koufos has appeared in a total of 57 games, scoring 503 points (an average of 8.8 points per game).

 Personal life

-Koufos is the son of Greek immigrants Katerina and Alex Koufos, a pediatric doctor in Canton who died when Kostas was 9.
-Their parents were originally respectively from Messenia and Corinth.
-He has an older sister, Maria, and an older brother, Vasilios.
+Koufos is the son of Greek immigrants Katerina and Alex Koufos, a pediatric doctor in Canton who died when Kostas was nine years old.
 Koufos holds dual citizenship of both the United States and Greece, thus making him eligible to represent Greece internationally.
 He can speak Greek.

-In September 2018 he married fellow Greek-American Eleni Bourlas.